 Solar Incentives for California

 Because California has a ton of incentives, it’s one of the best states for homeowners to go solar.
 California’s climate is also one of the sunniest places on earth, so it’s no surprise that we lead the country for solar power generation (#winning).
-We set the standard for clean energy, with a goal to run 100% carbon-free by 2045.
+We set the standard for clean energy with solar panels in California, a goal to run 100% carbon-free by 2045.
 It’s no wonder they call us The Golden State.
 Also you can check out the California Solar Panels: Pricing and Incentives.